 In honor of the 150th anniversary of the founding of Colorado State University, we look back as a department to celebrate how far we have come as well as the principles we were founded on.
-Looking back, physical education has been an integral part of the teachings of Colorado State University, with programs and degrees leading back over more than a century.
+Looking back, physical education has been an integral part of the teachings of CSU, with programs and degrees leading back over more than a century.
 Those concentrations and degree programs have grown and culminated into the current Health and Exercise Science programs we know today, and show how important the work of our department and our mission of education and movement has been to the university through the years.

-The establishment of a campus-wide physical culture program allowed all students to access physical education
+The establishment of a campus-wide physical culture program allowed all students to access physical education.

 The South College Gymnasium facility was completed to meet the increasing need for physical education.
 It served as a headquarters for the newly instituted Athletics and Physical Training Program.